Daniel Mark Duffy is an Irish American Painter and Draughtsman.

-In his youth, Duffy studied classical painting and drawing techniques with Carroll Jones and received scholarships from Pratt Institute and Carnegie Mellon University where he received a BFA in art history and studio arts.
+In his youth, Duffy studied classical painting and drawing techniques with Carroll N Jones,III and received scholarships from Pratt Institute and Carnegie Mellon University where he received a BFA in art history and studio arts.
 Upon graduation his unique drawing skills earned him a position in the Department of Vertebrate Paleontology at the American Museum of Natural History, New York.
 A decade of freelance commercial projects followed for advertising and publishing companies that included over 100 award-winning young adult and children's books.

 His reputation and expertise garnered commissions to paint the official portraits of many distinguished citizens including the leaders of American Universities, Colleges and Corporations, public servants in US Federal Government and the State and Federal Judiciary.

 2005-2012 Adjunct Professor/Lecturer in the Department of Fine Arts, Paier College of Art, Hamden, Connecticut